prashant0079/chat-app-socket-node-react/README.md

 ## Improvements
-* Using db to store chats and user information
+* Using db to store chats and user information.
-* One to One chat
+* One to One chat(Atm it is just a chat room anyone can come and chat).
-* That's a lot to do in just two hours( :sweat_smile:	)
+* That's a lot to do in just two hours( :sweat_smile:	).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.